emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 15 Gunslinger__

 * __Combat Abilities:__
-  * __Reduced Critical:__ You perform a critical hit if you roll one less than your die's number of sides.
+  * __Reduced Critical:__ Decrease your critical hit target by 1.

 __Gunslinger Abilities__
 * Combat Abilities:
-  * __Volley:__ Once per rest, attack every enemy you can see in a single action.
+  * __Volley:__ _(Cost 2)_ Attack every enemy you can see in a single action.

 __Marksman Abilities__
 * Combat Abilities:
-  * __Re-chamber:__ Add 1d6 to your rifle damage.
   * __Assassinate:__ If an enemy is unsuspecting, do double damage.
 An enemy is unsuspecting if they don't know you are present.
+Hiding for less than one round of combat is not enough.